 “I was selected together with five other teachers by our School Head to participate in a training on COVID-19 at Chaminuka Primary School.
 That’s when we met Save the Children and they asked us if we would like to volunteer under the Education Cannot Wait project as community facilitators and we agreed. ”

-Eugenia explained that the home visits are for raising awareness on the COVID-19 pandemic, promoting learning at home for children and providing psychosocial support to children.
+Eugenia explained that the home visits aim at raising awareness on the COVID-19 pandemic, promoting learning at home for children and providing psychosocial support to children.

 “I conduct door-to-door visits on Mondays, Tuesdays and Fridays and I reach at least 10 households in a day.
 When I get at a household, I ask if there are children in primary school level and seek permission to talk with them and their parents or guardians. ”

-“I interact with the families and explains what coronavirus is, describe the signs and symptoms and how it is transmitted.
+“I interact with the families and explain what coronavirus is, describe it's symptoms and how it is transmitted.
 I also explain the importance of practicing good hygiene such as regular handwashing to prevent the transmission of COVID-19.”